cheneyyu/PeakForge/README.md

 - **K562 MYC** – replicates [`ENCFF975ETI.bam`, `ENCFF380OWL.bam`]
 - **HepG2 MYC** – replicates [`ENCFF315AUW.bam`, `ENCFF987GJQ.bam`]

 The scripts in `example/` orchestrate downloading the public alignments, executing the PeakForge pipeline for the 2 vs 2 comparison, repeating all four possible 1 vs 1 contrasts, and benchmarking how closely the 1 vs 1 runs reproduce the 2 vs 2 signal.
+The dataset comprises four compact (downsampled) BAM files; make sure all four are present before running `run_pipeline.sh` so the concordance summaries have the expected inputs.

 1. **Prepare the inputs**
    ```bash